mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 For example, it is the term served by most elected officials.

-The Zhodani are thought to have begun (though some sources say ‘regained’, which has interesting implications) space travel around –6400.
+The Zhodani are thought to have begun (though some sources say 'regained', which has interesting implications) space travel around –6400.
 Within 400 years they were launching sublight exploration missions to neighboring systems.
 The Zhodani were apparently willing to undertake very long–term operations; they created colonies